 As the staffs of the two Departments gained experience and confidence with the procedures recommended by the Panel in 2001, they came forward with numerous suggestions that would lead to even better approaches.
-The Panel reconvened in the Fall of 2002 and, following the suggestions of the two Department's staffs, identified sufficient improvements to justify the publication of the second edition of the report in August 2006.
+The Panel reconvened in the Fall of 2002 and, following the suggestions of the two Departments' staffs, identified sufficient improvements to justify the publication of the second edition of the report in August 2006.

-The third edition of the report entitled Application of Hydrologic Methods in Maryland was dated September 2010.
+The third edition of the report entitled Application of Hydrologic Methods in Maryland is dated September 2010.
 The report was updated to include the Windows version of TR-20 (WinTR-20), revised temporal rainfall distributions based on NOAA Atlas 14, and revised versions of the Fixed Region regression equations for selected hydrologic regions in Maryland.
-The fourth edition, dated July 2016, was updated to include new regression equations for flood discharges for the Piedmont-Blue Ridge and Appalachian Plateau Regions, regression equations for estimating low flows for fish passage and a new chapter on "Estimation of Discharges in Tidal Reaches".
+The fourth edition, dated July 2016, was updated to include new regression equations for flood discharges for the Piedmont-Blue Ridge and Appalachian Plateau Regions, regression equations for estimating the 2- and 10-year 90- and 120-day low flows for fish passage and a new chapter on "Estimation of Discharges in Tidal Reaches".

-This fifth edition of the report entitled Application of Hydrologic Methods in Maryland is dated July 2020.
-The report was updated to include revised regression equations for the Eastern and Western Coastal Plain Regions; minor revisions were also made to the regression equations for the Appalachian Plateau and Piedmont-Blue Ridge Regions that were published in the July 2016 version of the Panel report.
-In addition, regression equations were provided for estimating the 10-, 50- and 90-percent chance flow duration values for potential use in stream restoration projects and fish passage for culvert design for small streams.
+The fifth edition of the report entitled Application of Hydrologic Methods in Maryland is dated July 2020.
+The fifth edition was updated to include revised regression equations for the Eastern and Western Coastal Plain Regions and minor revisions were also made to the regression equations for the Appalachian Plateau and Piedmont-Blue Ridge Regions that were published in the July 2016 version of the Panel report.
+In addition, regression equations were provided in the July 2020 report for estimating the 10-, 50- and 90-percent chance flow duration values for potential use in stream restoration projects and fish passage for culvert design for small streams.
 Guidance on access to the web server version of GISHydro was provided along with an example of calibrating WinTR-20 to the regression equations using the latest version of GISHydro.
-The Panel strongly believes that the procedures recommended in the present report, that have already been adopted by both Departments, positions Maryland as a national leader in cooperation to ensure that the hydrologic requirements of highway drainage structures and the environmental protection of streams are met.
+The Panel strongly believes that the procedures recommended in the present report, that have already been adopted by both Departments, position Maryland as a national leader in cooperation to ensure that the hydrologic requirements of highway drainage structures and the environmental protection of streams are met.